-February 2, 2017 Chess No Comments on Abbreviations Web Developers Use
+November 5, 2019 Chess No Comments on 30 Abbreviations Web Developers Commonly Use

-Web development terms can get quite daunting especially with the use of jargons and abbreviations.
-Beginners can find the use of a lot of abbreviations overwhelming; and even practiced developers sometimes need a refresher.
-Safe to say everyone knows what the commonly used terms mean, including HTML and CSS, but there are more web development abbreviations that developers use on a daily basis.
+Web development terms can get quite daunting, especially with the use of jargon and abbreviations.
+Beginners can find the use of a lot of abbreviations overwhelming, and even practiced developers sometimes need a refresher.
+Safe to say that everyone knows what the commonly used terms mean, including HTML and CSS, but there are more web development abbreviations that developers use on a daily basis.
 And as the industry evolves with technology, these acronyms also get updated.

 Below we have consolidated 30 abbreviations that web developers use every day.
 The list is not only useful for web developers, but also for other persons involved in a typical web development project such as employers, managers, web designers, and clients.
 Knowing about these terms will hopefully lessen misunderstanding and allows for better communication and collaboration.

 - ACSS – Atomic Cascading Style Sheets, a CSS writing methodology by Yahoo!